lsprangers/lsprangers.github.io/docs/dsa/8. trees & graphs/index.md

 | Operation        | Time Complexity    | Space Complexity   |
 |------------------|--------------------|--------------------|
 | Traverse         | $O(V + E)$         | $O(V)$             |

+This theoretical discussion is useful, but in large scale processing graph traversal is typically done via message passing over super-steps in a breadth first search format

 ### Maze
 Maze's are a special kind of graph where you essentially have a connected 2-D diagram